 How to Move Forward?

 Rebounding from rejection is a different process for everybody because we experience it differently.
-When a couple experiences rejection together we have a whole new mixture of emotions which take time and effort to process.
+When a couple experiences rejection, we have a whole new mixture of emotions that takes time and effort to process.

 - Compassionately Approach Your Emotions.